weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 </details>

-:::tip (Almost) Alwaus use batch imports
+:::tip (Almost) Always use batch imports
 Batch imports provide significantly improved import performance, so you should almost always use batch imports unless you have a good reason not to, such as single object creation.
 :::